tachiyomiorg/website/src/help/faq/extensions.md

 Access the spreadsheet [here](https://docs.google.com/spreadsheets/d/1TyJEUg78WWH4zgnf3g6M2lkbWpBWbd40FYiPVQhW8IU/edit#gid=0)
 :::

+### How do I request a new extension?
+Open an issue [on GitHub](https://github.com/inorichi/tachiyomi-extensions/issues) if one does not already exist.

+::: aside
+You can find the list of extensions to download [here](/extensions/)
+:::

 ### Why won't the extensions install?
 In some cases your phone might have some issues downloading the extensions, in those cases you can try installing them yourselves directly from the source.

 To install just download the file for the extension you want and then install it, like how you installed **Tachiyomi**.

-::: aside
-You can find the list of extensions to download [here](/extensions/)
-:::

 ### How do I allow third-party installations?
 When installing your first extension and are prompted that your phone isn't allowed to install unknown apps from that source, simply follow the prompt to allow it.